 The next phase was weight training and transverse plane of motion (TPM) exercises.

 I still believe that the body benefits from a pushing weight around but let’s go back to the term efficient.
 What are the most efficient, prolific and powerful movements?
 They are dynamic, rotational, and explosive.

 By moving in rotation (safely) under high levels of stress, I created great overloads to my muscles stabilizers - the supports of your joints and the core of your posterior chain.
 I focused on engaging the lower abdominal muscles, shoulder joints, knee joints, and ankle joints - to name just a few.

-My goal was to add randomness.
+My goal was to add randomness to functional exercise.

 Combative athletes and obstacle course racers seem to represent the modern version of primal training.
 This type of training is called Variable Intermittent Exercise Training (VIET).
 This method takes the motion of TPM and applies it to overloads of random exercises, resulting in a workout using 7 to 16 minutes of exercise at a very high-level.